Aboalarm/logger-php/README.md

 ## Basic Usage

+After the installation you will have a new Facade `\Logger` which is linking to the `\Aboalarm\LoggerPhp\Laravel\LoggerServiceProvider`.

 ```php
 \Logger::warning('This is my log message.', [
     'info1' => 'foo',
     'info2' => $bar
 ]);
 ```

+Available logging methods

+- debug
+- info
+- notice
+- warning
+- error
+- critical
+- alert
+- emergency

+More about the log levels: https://aboalarm.atlassian.net/wiki/spaces/DEV/pages/61505603/08+Logging#id-08Logging-Loglevels

+Special

+- exception

 ## Log Server